Yuriel849/JSP/README.md

 # JSP
-A repository of my studies of Servlets &amp; JSP
+A repository of my studies of Java Servlets &amp; JSP